Next Day Delivery on 1000s of products

 How do I decide between an electric and an air sander?

-Electric sanders provide continuous power and are ideal for indoor use, while air sanders are lightweight, making them suitable for extended tasks with compressed air.
+Electric sanders provide continuous power and are ideal for indoor use, whilst air sanders are lightweight, making them suitable for extended tasks but do require compressed air to function.

 Are these sanding tools suitable for professional use?